 Using hot water

 Instead of using the lighted paper, you could also use very hot water.
 Run hot water from a tap on the bottle, then place the egg (smaller end pointing down) in the opening of the bottle.
 Set the bottle with egg on a table and as the bottle cools the egg will descend through the bottle opening.

 The Cooling Method

 Instead of using warm water as described above, you would use cold water instead.
 Immerse the glass bottle in very cold water for a bit.
 Place the egg (smaller end pointing down) into the mouth of the bottle.
 Watch and witness the egg descending.

 The core of this experiment is based on manipulating air pressure in the glass bottle.
 Naturally, the pressure inside and outside of the bottle is the same.
 When you heat the bottle, you’re effectively heating the air inside the bottle.
-It is known in Thermal Studies that when you have a gas in a constant volume and you heat it, you’ll increase the pressure of that gas.
-This means that temperature of a gas is proportional to its pressure once its volume is kept constant.
-This is in fact Gay-Lussac’s Law.
+It is known in Thermal Studies that when you have a gas in a constant volume, and you heat it, you’ll increase the pressure of that gas.
+This means that the temperature of a gas is proportional to its pressure once its volume is kept constant.
+This is, in fact, Gay-Lussac’s Law.

 By using the heating methods, you may find that the egg is being pushed upwards by the increased air pressure inside the glass bottle.
 Heated air rises and will escape thereby decreasing the pressure inside of the bottle.
 What will happen is that the pressure outside the bottle will eventually be more than the pressure inside the bottle, which causes a net force on the egg.
 The egg will be pushed inside of the bottle, and of course, gravity plays its role.